-The first alternative system that will be investigated is skip-joists.
-During the investigation, different spans will be considered which will give different joist sizes.
+The alternative system that will be investigated is reinforced concrete skip-joists.
+Skipjoists can be used in a one-way or a two-way system.
+Part of the initial investigation will be to determine which is more economical and practical for the bay sizes of the Wilkins building.
+Skip-joists are formed using presized pans of different joist sizes and spans.
 To determine the most appropriate span for the existing bay size a cost and serviceability analysis will be conducted.
 To do this, loads and code requirements will be determined from the IBC, ASCE 7-05, American Concrete Institute (ACI) and other codes as needed.
 Due to concretes material properties the logical lateral system to be considered is moment connections.

-The second alternative system will be a steel moment frame.
 This will allow for an increase in windows on the North and South faces of the building by eliminating the braced frames.
-After an initial inspection, the best system will be chosen to continue the design.
 A cost analysis will be performed to determine if the new system is more economical than the existing system.